Rickyoung221/UCLA-CS144-SPR2020/README.md

 @copyright owned by the contributors.

-:bangbang: Please do not copy any codes directrly, they should be just for view. ​:slightly_smiling_face:​
+‼️ Please do not copy any codes directrly, they should be just for view. ​:slightly_smiling_face:​

-​:smile:​ If it does help you, please star and fork this repository.
-Thank you for your support.
+😄​ If it does help you, please star this repository.
+I appreciate your support.

 ---
 ## Course Description